Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin Body Battery levels:

 - 0-25: Low reserve energy

 - 76-100: Very high reserve energy

 HRV is a useful measurement of sympathetic nervous system dominance.
 The sympathetic nervous system is responsible for the “fight or flight” response and is associated with increased heart rate, suppressed immunity, digestion, and anxiety, among other things.
 Normally, when we exhale, we become slightly more parasympathetic, meaning our body slightly relaxes.
 This is indicated by a slight decrease in heart rate, providing us with “variability.”

 If the heart rate does not change as much during exhalation — if variability is low — it suggests the body is too stressed to calm itself down.
 This tends to correlate with physiological arousal, illness, toxicity, psychological stress, hunger, or incomplete recovery.

 Garmin says HRV data is then combined with stress.
-This is derived from the HRV data but it’s possible to see in the screenshots (above) how the two metrics interact.
+This is derived from the HRV data, but it’s possible to see how the two metrics interact in the screenshots (above).
 Broadly, more stress = a rapidly draining battery, as you would expect.

 Sleep data also factors into your Body Battery score.
 Garmin suggests the best way to recharge your battery is to get a good night’s sleep while wearing the device.